LinkedIn Banner Size in 2026 (Exact Dimensions + Safe Zones)

 Pixel dimensions get you a banner that’s not blurry.
 These get you a banner that earns the click.

-1. One headline, no paragraphs.
-A LinkedIn banner is a billboard, not a brochure.
+- One headline, no paragraphs.
+Treat the banner like a billboard.
 The job is to communicate one thing in under three seconds: what you do, who you help, or what you’re known for.

 Common LinkedIn banner mistakes

-• Text behind the profile photo: you wrote a tagline, then the profile-photo circle ate the first three words.
+- Putting text behind the profile photo.
+You wrote a tagline, then the photo circle ate the first three words.
 The most common mistake on the platform.

-• Important elements pinned to the edges: a logo or QR code on the far right edge that no one on mobile ever sees, because mobile crops the outer slices.
+- Pinning important elements to the edges.
+A logo or QR code on the far right edge that no one on mobile ever sees, because mobile crops the outer slices.

-• Stock photo with a low-contrast text overlay: the photo wins, the text disappears.
-Either use a flat background, or add a solid color block behind the text.
+- Putting a low-contrast text overlay on a stock photo.
+The photo wins and the text disappears.
+Use a flat background or add a solid color block behind the text.

-• Designing in 16:9: 1920 × 1080 is a presentation slide.
+- Designing in 16:9.
+The 1920 × 1080 shape is a presentation slide.
 LinkedIn personal banners are 4:1, which is much wider and much shorter.
 Designs that work for one shape rarely work for the other.

 Tools to design a LinkedIn banner